WebAssembly/component-model/design/mvp/WIT.md

-This document will go through the purpose of the syntactic constructs of a WIT document, a pseudo-formal [grammar specification][lexical-structure], and additionally a specification of the [binary format][binary-format] of a WIT package suitable for distribution.
+This document will go through the purpose of the syntactic constructs of a WIT document, a pseudo-formal [grammar specification][lexical-structure], and additionally a specification of the [package format][package-format] of a WIT package suitable for distribution.

 [IDL]: https://en.wikipedia.org/wiki/Interface_description_language